StoddardSpencer96/Discord-Bot/README.md

 ## Other:
 * Bot will send a random encouraging message whenever a user types in a sad word (ex: sad, lonely, depressed, angry)
 * Bot will notify the chat when the GitHub repo has been updated (ex: star/unstar the repo sends a notification)
-* Bot will send a random greeting whenever the user types in "hi", "hey", or "hello" in lower or uppercase.
+* Bot will send a random greeting whenever the user types in "hi", "hey", or "hello" in lowercase, uppercase, or mixed case.

 ## TO-DO LIST:
 * Fix up commenting (some are all caps, some are all lowercase)